Queen-Jonnie/week-5-reflection/README.md

-This is a simple flutter app that utilizes ListVeiw
+This is a simple flutter app, It is a grocery list that utilizes ListVeiw